Awards

 University Librarian Achievement Award

-Eligibility: Any individual at the University of Michigan who holds a Primary Faculty appointment as Librarian, Archivist, or Curator.
+Eligibility: Any member of the University Senate at the University of Michigan who holds a Primary Faculty appointment as Librarian, Archivist, or Curator.

 Award: The recipient will be awarded $1,500 to commemorate the honor to be conferred at the annual Faculty Awards occasion.